 Govind R. completed his M.Sc. at CMI in 2017.
 In November 2017, he started a Ph.D. in cotutelle between CMI and LaBRI (Univ.
 Bordeaux).
 His advisors are B. Srivathsan at CMI, and Igor Walukiewicz and Frédéric Herbreteau at LaBRI.
 The goal of his thesis is to develop Efficient methods for highly parallel timed systems.
 More…

 Vineeta Jain received her Master in Information Security from MANIT, Bhopal.
-In January 2016, she started a PhD in Computer Science and Engineering under the direction of Vijay Laxmi (MNIT Jaipur) and Mohamed Mosbah (LaBRI, Bordeaux INP).
+In January 2016, she started a PhD in Computer Science and Engineering under the direction of Vijay Laxmi (MNIT Jaipur), Manoj Singh Gaur (IIT Jammu) and Mohamed Mosbah (LaBRI, Bordeaux INP).
 The work deals with Android app analysis mainly on the data storage mechanism of apps.
 It aims at detecting information leakage and proposing mitigation techniques.
+On December 3, 2020, she defended her dissertation at MNIT Jaipur, Analysis and Detection of Privacy Leaks in Android.
+She will start a post-doctoral fellowship in 2021 in Dresden is currently an Assistant Professor at the LNM Institute of Information Technology, Jaipur.

 Shweta Bhandari completed her Masters at Devi Ahilya University in 2013.
 In January 2015, she started a PhD in Computer Science and Engineering under the direction of Manoj Singh Gaur (MNIT Jaipur) and Akka Zemmari (LaBRI, Univ.
 Bordeaux).
 Her work deals with malware analysis and detection of Android apps, and focuses on sensitive information exfiltration through Android apps.
 She also worked on a formal verification based tool for multi-app analysis to detect collusion in Android.
 On November 19, 2018, she defended her dissertation at MNIT Jaipur, Analysis Techniques for Intra and Inter App(s) in Android.
 She is currently an Assistant Professor at the LNM Institute of Information Technology, Jaipur.